Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

 Python dictionaries are dynamic and mutable, which means they can change.

 If you assign a value to an already existing dictionary key, it does not add the key a second time.
 Instead, it replaces the existing value.
-Dictionaries also have several built-in methods which make it easier to manipulate the data structure and objects contained within.
+Dictionaries also have several built-in methods, listed at the end of this entry, which make it easier to manipulate the data structure and objects contained within.

 **Note:** As of Python version 3.7, dictionaries are ordered based on insertion, but this is not the case in Python 3.6 and earlier.